fbablu/freshr/README.md

   ```bash
   ./scripts/build_cloud.sh
   ```
-- Deploy all services to Cloud Run (set Kafka envs first; you can source `.env` if you have one):
+- Deploy all services to Cloud Run (set Kafka envs first; you can source `.env` if you have one).
+Producer/consumer/processor now run as long-lived services with a /healthz endpoint:
   ```bash
   # If you have .env populated:
   source .env